nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The GP Practice, branch surgery or other location where the vaccination occurred.
+The GP practice, branch surgery or other location where the vaccination occurred.

 ### manufacturer ###